 Like any type of alcohol, it’s important to track how much you’re drinking.
 The way spirits are served and consumed can make this difficult.

-However, spirits aren’t any more harmful than other types of alcohol if you follow the UK Chief Medical Officers’ (CMOs) low risk drinking guidelines
+However, spirits aren’t any more harmful than other types of alcohol if you follow the UK Chief Medical Officers’ (CMO) low risk drinking guidelines and do not regularly drink more than 14 units a week.

 The low risk drinking guidelines recommend that both men and women are safest not to regularly drink more than 14 units a week.